Are You 'Open' with Your Spouse About Money?

 Do you routinely hide information about your spending and debts from your spouse?

 If so, you’re not alone.
-Nearly half of all married couples have a spouse who admits to not revealing excessive spending or financial difficulties they might be having, according to a poll by the National Foundation for Credit Counseling.
+Nearly a quarter of all married couples have a spouse who admits to not revealing excessive spending or financial difficulties they might be having, according to a poll by the National Foundation for Credit Counseling.